snikproject/graph/README.md

 ### Code Style
 Specified in the ESlint config file `.eslintrc.json`.
+Use the [Cytoscape.js notation](http://js.cytoscape.org/#notation/functions) for JSDoc types and generic parameters, such as "ele" for "a collection of a single element (node or edge)".
+Instead of "eles", "cy.collection" may be used as JSDOC type.

 ## Scripts
 * `npm run test` runs the mocha tests